-He stated that, “Algorithms diminish public safety in this country.
+He stated that “Algorithms diminish public safety in this country.
 They ask us to pretend that lengthy arrest records and violent crimes don’t matter.
-They ask police to scoop up the bad guys only for the courts to immediately release them.
+They ask the police to scoop up the bad guys, only for the courts to release them immediately.
 They turn us into a bad joke.”

 Risk assessments have been marketed as the panacea for bail reform all over the country.
-Risk assessments are designed as a systematic process for evaluating the potential risks of a defendant to be involved in a future criminal activity or pose a danger to the community.
-They also determine if a defendant is likely to appear for court.
-A risk score is assigned based on such evaluation and recommends if the defendant can safely be released into the community while their case is winding through the criminal justice system.
+Risk assessments are designed as a systematic process for evaluating the potential risks involved in a future criminal activity or posing a danger to the community.
+They also determine if a defendant is likely to appear in court.
+Finally, a risk score is assigned based on such evaluation and recommends if the defendant can safely be released into the community while their case is winding through the criminal justice system.

-Risk assessments supposedly take the bias out of the release equation and doesn’t depend on whether or not someone has the financial means to secure their release.
+Risk assessments supposedly take the bias out of the release equation and don’t depend on whether or not someone has the financial means to secure their release.
 In essence, a fairer pretrial release system.
-Violent offenders would not be recommended for release unless strong conditions are added, while those charged with non-violent offenses would most likely be recommended for release.
+For example, violent offenders would not be recommended for release unless strong conditions are added.
+In contrast, those charged with non-violent offenses would most likely be recommended for release.
 This is what those who propose the use of risk assessments would have you believe.

-Fact: all across the country dangerous and violent offenders have been given very low assessment risk scores, which in turn translates into a recommendation for release.
+Fact: dangerous and violent offenders have been given very low assessment risk scores across the country, which ties into a recommendation for release.